ChrisForti/express-snippet-box/README.md

 # Snippet box API

-This is a backend Api that will serve snippets of code, and uses mySQL as a Database.
+This is a strictly backend Api that will serve snippets of code, and uses mySQL as a Database.
+That will be used as training, about the relationship of REST Api's, and DB's.

 ## getting started